tangshuang/etx/README.md

 ## Passed Arguments

-`.confluer` will return a array which contains all results of callbacks.
+`.release` will return a array which contains all results of callbacks.

 `.emit` and `.dispatch` will return the value of last callback.
 However, you can get the result of each callback during the pipeline by `e.passed_args`.